 - Identify the areas needing improvement by focusing on goals.
 It also involves the resources and individuals facilitating the process.

 - There might be several layers of hierarchy that need to be taken into confidence before planning a change.
 Understanding their expectations and introducing them in the plan is the best way to move ahead across the spectrum.

 - Treat the plan as a roadmap with milestones spread across the route and time it will take to reach the destination.
-Ensure the plan is a multi-step process and not a sudden deviation.
+Ensure the program is a multi-step process and not a sudden deviation.
 Therefore, map change with clear steps and measurable targets like employee training, introducing customer-oriented metrics, etc.

 - Accept iterations and implement suggestions to make the plan more inclusive.
-Let everyone know about the risk of impacting dependencies, risks related to budget and return-on-investment so that everyone is on the same page.
+Let everyone know about the risk of impacting dependencies, risks related to budget, and return-on-investment so that everyone is on the same page.

-- Review, your plan, revise it to match added expectations and improvise continuously so that your customer service surpasses the customer expectations in the future.
+- Review your plan, revise it to match added expectations, and improvise continuously so that your customer service surpasses the customer expectations in the future.

-Accordingly, you need to come up with a plan to improve both positive and negative side of the customer service and soon you will be providing the highest quality of customer service that is aimed at enhancing customer satisfaction at every level of the consumer cycle.
+Accordingly, you need to come up with a plan to improve both the positive and bad customer experience side of the customer service, and soon, you will be providing the highest quality of customer experience that is aimed at enhancing customer satisfaction at every level of the consumer cycle.